-If a student reports a violent incident or bullying pursuant to § 1002.40, Florida Statutes, and at the conclusion of the investigation or within 15 days of reporting the incident, the student may 1) enroll in another public school that has capacity or 2) request a FDOE scholarship to attend an eligible private school subject to available funding.
+If a student reports a violent incident or bullying pursuant to \S 1002.40, Florida Statutes, and at the conclusion of the investigation or within 15 days of reporting the incident, the student may 1) enroll in another public school that has capacity or 2) request a FLDOE scholarship to attend an eligible private school subject to available funding.
 A student who enrolls in a public school located outside of the district is eligible for a transportation scholarship as provided in paragraph (11)(b) of the above referenced statute.
-More information about Hope Scholarships is available in the Office of Acceleration and Innovation and on the website for Polk County Public Schools.
+More information about Hope Scholarships is available in Pupil Accounting office and on the website for Polk County Public Schools.